 USDA has the discretion to reduce an annual payment, if:

 In addition to biomass establishment and production payments under a BCAP project, USDA also can also pay producers or other eligible individuals for the collection, harvest, storage and transportation (CHST) of an eligible crop on land under a BCAP contract.
+A person does not necessarily need to be part of the BCAP project in order to utilize the CHST portion of the program.
 The payments are to be provided on a matching basis at a rate of $1 for each $1-per-ton provided by the biomass conversion facility, up to an amount not to exceed $20 per ton, for a period of two years.

 Agricultural land and non-industrial private forestlands within a BCAP project area are eligible for funding.
 The following lands are not eligible for project payments:

-In general, the term ‘eligible material’ means renewable biomass harvested directly from the land, including crop residue from any crop, such as corn, that is eligible to receive commodity payments under Title I of the 2014 Farm Bill.
+In general, the term ‘eligible material’ means renewable biomass harvested directly from the land, including crop residue from any crop, such as corn, that is eligible to receive commodity payments under Title I of the 2018 Farm Bill.
+Algae are also an eligible material.
 The following are not eligible for payments:

 Under a BCAP contract, producers are required to implement a conservation or forest stewardship plan in conjunction with the Natural Resources Conservation Service.

 For CHST, woody biomass may be collected from federal land if the person has rights to collect such wood and if the material collected is a byproduct of preventative treatment that is removed to reduce hazardous fuels or to reduce disease or insect infestation.

 Since 2008, USDA has spent over $40 million to help over 800 farmers, ranchers, and nonindustrial forestland owners establish and maintain bioenergy feedstocks in BCAP project areas.
 USDA has also spent hundreds of millions on biomass collection, harvest, storage and transportation.

 BCAP funding has been used to: